 This parameter is used to adjust the aspect ratio of the PDF-417 symbology.
-The value is entered in ratio format (height: width) and has a default value of 2:1 and has a range from 1 to 9.
+The value is entered in ratio format (height: width) and has a default value of 2:1.
 A carriage return character must be used to terminate this field.